stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: java

- In order to know if the account was created or if it already existed in the Stormpath's GitHub Directory you can use the ``isNewAccount()`` method on the ``ProviderAccountResult`` object.
-It will return ``true`` if it is a newly created account; false otherwise.
+ In order to know if the Account was created or if it already existed in Stormpath's GitHub Directory you can use the ``isNewAccount()`` method on the ``ProviderAccountResult`` object.
+It will return ``true`` if it is a newly-created Account, or ``false`` if it already existed.

 .. only:: nodejs

-  In order to know if the account was created or if it already existed in the Stormpath's GitHub Directory you can use the ``_isNew`` property on the result ``account`` object.
-It will return ``true`` if it is a newly created account; false otherwise.
+  In order to know if the Account was created or if it already existed in Stormpath's GitHub Directory you can use the ``_isNew`` property on the result ``account`` object.
+It will return ``true`` if it is a newly-created Account, or ``false`` if it already existed.

 .. only:: php

-  In order to know if the account was created or if it already existed in the Stormpath’s GitHub Directory you can use the isNewAccount(); method on the result object.
+  In order to know if the Account was created or if it already existed in the Stormpath’s GitHub Directory you can use the isNewAccount(); method on the result object.
 It will return true if it is a newly created account; false otherwise.

 .. _authn-linkedin: